 - Before delivery, re-energizing you and clearing your thoughts to focus on the experience ahead.

 At TriHealth, massage therapists from the TriHealth Fitness & Health Pavilion provide prenatal massage to women who are hospitalized prior to delivery, including prenatal moms experiencing high-risk pregnancies, or women admitted for induction of labor.
 Massage therapists will come to your hospital room by scheduled appointment.
-If you are having a prenatal massage, therapists will massage you by using a lower table and a pregnancy pillow that will help relieve pressure around your abdomen.

 Prior to massage, it is important that you speak with your health care provider to ensure that massage is appropriate for you and your pregnancy.